|

 the Technical Conditions for Fire Doors, Smoke Resistant Doors and Smoke Resistant

-Fire Doors; ·
+Fire Doors; · Ministry of the

-Interior Decree 23/2008 Coll., on the Technical Conditions of the Fire Protection
+Interior Decree 23/2008 Coll., on the Technical

-of Buildings (as amended). ·
+Conditions of the Fire Protection of Buildings (as amended). · Ministry of the

-Interior Decree 460/2021 Coll. o
+Interior Decree 460/2021 Coll., o kategorizaci

 substances

-REACH and Regulation
+Regulation REACH and Regulation CLP is directly applicable provision,

-Member State.
-Since 2012 come into
+has binding legal force throughout every Member State.
+Since 2012 come into force in Czech

-force in Czech republic Act No. 350/2011 Coll. on Chemical
+republic Act No. 350/2011 Coll. on Chemical Substances and Mixtures, amending

-.
+certain Acts (Chemical Act) , which foloows .
 This Act shall govern, in accordance with the law

 of the European Communities, the rights and obligations of legal persons and